Summary

 Apart from their subsequently discussed massive debt maturity hurdle, shedding debt is also important to help ease the pain of higher interest rates, which is becoming increasingly important to consider as interest rates climb rapidly.
 As it stands right now, their interest coverage is only just sufficient when utilizing their accrual-based EBIT that sees a result of 1.99 and whilst this improves modestly to 3.09 if utilizing their cash-based operating cash flow, it remains lower than would be preferred.
 More importantly, going forwards they are materially exposed to higher interest rates given the variable rate of their entire debt, as per the quote included below.

--U.S. Silica Q3 2022 10-Q.
+- U.S. Silica Q3 2022 10-Q.

 In this day and age, it seems that a 1% interest rate movement is no longer anything uncommon and as such, they are materially exposed to rapidly tightening monetary policy.
 To this point, the $11.1m per annum cost they flag is approximately equal to circa 6.60% of their operating cash flow during 2021 and thus can easily pile up into a material double-digit headwind, especially with the Federal Reserve already delivering a 75bps hike in October 2022, just after the third quarter ended.
 This raises the stakes heading into 2023 because if their cash flow performance does not cement its tentative recovery, they will find it increasingly difficult.